Lovely Ilonka: Tales with fruits

 English scholar A. H. Wratislaw collected the tale The Three Lemons from a Hungarian-Slovenish source and published it in his Sixty Folk-Tales from Exclusively Slavonic Sources.
 In this tale, the prince goes on a quest for three lemons on a glass hill and is helped by three old Jezibabas on his way.
 When he finds the lemons and cracks open each one, a maiden comes out and asks if the prince has prepared a meal for her and a pretty dress for her to wear.
 When he saves the third maiden, she is replaced by a gypsy maidservant who sticks a golden pin in her hair and transforms the fruit maiden into a dove.

-In another tale from Elek Benedek's collection, Les Trois Pommes ("The Three Apples"), translated by Michel Klimo, the king's three sons go on a quest for wives.
-They meet a witch who gives each of them an apple and warns them to open near a fountain.
-The two oldest princes forget her warning and the fairy maiden dies.
-The third one opens near a fountain and saves her.
-He asks her to wait near a tree.
-A "bohemiénne" arrives to drink from the fountain and shoves the fairy maiden down the well, where she becomes a little red fish.
-The bohemiénne substitutes the fairy maiden and requests the prince to catch the red fish.
-She then asks the cook to make a meal out of it and to burn every fish scale.
-However, a scale survives and becomes a tree.
-The bohemiénne notices the tree is her rival and asks for the tree to be felled down.
-Not every part of the tree is destroyed: the woodcutter hides away part of the wood to make a pot lid.